Governor's Residence Boundary Stones

 This Governor's Residence Boundary Stone used to be located on Harlech Road, Peak but today it can be seen resting in a flower bed near the main entrance to Government House on Upper Albert Road.
 It was one of several boundary stones erected in 1910 that marked the former Mountain Lodge (built in 1902 and demolished in 1946), the home of the Governor's Summer Residence.

-Another Governor's Residence Boundary Stone sits in Victoria Peak Garden, the site of the former Mountain Lodge.
+Another Governor's Residence Boundary Stone below sits in Victoria Peak Garden, the site of the former Mountain Lodge.

 Date picture taken